YueLiPicasso/intro_ocaml/OCanren_exercises/DCSyn/README.md

 # A Relational Translator for Digital Circuit Design

 Translateing a simple imperative language program into a flowchart language program.
+Presentation 1 gives the syntaxes in ways inspired by both the _VHDL Standard 2019_ and the _OCaml Manual 4.10_ where modern BNF notation are used.
+Presentation 2 gives syntaxes in the way of the Algol 60 report where the BNF notation was first introduced.

+# Presentation 1

-## Syntaxes of the languages concerned
+## Syntaxes

-The languages' syntaxes are given in BNF notation.
+The languages' syntaxes are given in modern BNF notation.

 1. Syntactic categories are set in _italic_ font.
 1. Terminal symbols are set in **Boldface**.